Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities

 \section{Acknowledgments}

-This paper was written during a visit of the second author (PLF) at the University of Otago with the financial support of the first author's ``Divisional assistance grant'' and during a visit of the first author (FB) to the Universit\'e Pierre et Marie Curie with the support from the Agence Nationale de la Recherche via the grant 06-2--134423.
+This paper was initiated in 2013 during a visit of the second author (PLF) at the University of Otago with the financial support of the first author's ``Divisional assistance grant''.
+This paper was completed during a visit of the first author (FB) to the Universit\'e Pierre et Marie Curie with the support from the Agence Nationale de la Recherche via the grant 06-2--134423.
 This material is also based upon work supported by the National Science Foundation under Grant No.~0932078 000, while both authors were in residence at the Mathematical Science Research Institute in Berkeley, California.
 The first author (FB) was also partly funded by a University of Otago Research Grant in 2013.
-The second author also gratefully acknowledges support from the Simons Center for Geometry and Physics (SCGP) at Stony Brook University, during the one-month Program ``Mathematical Method in General Relativity', organized by M. Anderson, S. Klainerman, P.G.
+The second author also gratefully acknowledges support from the Simons Center for Geometry and Physics (SCGP) at Stony Brook University, where this paper was completed during the one-month Program ``Mathematical Method in General Relativity', organized by M. Anderson, S. Klainerman, P.G.
 LeFloch, and J. Speck in January 2015.